 Greece Compensation Laws

 Greece has strict compensation laws relating to minimum wage.
-Employees over 25 must get paid at least EUR 586.08 a month, with an additional three-year length-of-service increment.
-Employees under 25 must make at least EUR 510.95 a month and also get three-year length-of-service increments added to those amounts.
+As of June 2019, employees must get paid at least EUR 758.30 a month, with an additional three-year length-of-service increment.

 Employees are usually also entitled to bonuses throughout the year, including: